 The below diagram represents the network of reciprocal interactions between experimental medicine and other research approaches:

 Funding opportunities at the MRC

+Projects using appropriate experimental medicine approaches can be considered across all of our science areas, including all four research boards.
 There are opportunities provided by our research boards for investigator-led applications for support across the spectrum of biomedical research.
-The main funding schemes that are assessed through the board route include research grants, programme grants, New Investigator Research Grants.
+The main funding schemes that are assessed through the board route include research grants, programme grants and New Investigator Research Grants.

-If you have any questions concerning experimental medicine at MRC, you can contact the MRC Programme Manager for Experimental Medicine:
+If you have any questions concerning experimental medicine at MRC, you can contact the MRC Programme Manager for Precision and Experimental Medicine: